Kumar-Arun-coder/PRODIGY_AD_04/README.md

-# Tic-Tac-Toe
+# Tic-Tac-Toe Game
-Tic-Tac-Toe
-# Kivy Calculator App

 ## Description

-Calculator App: A simple, intuitive, and easy-to-use app is created using a Python framework for developing multitouch applications, and uix extension to Kivy providing Material Design components & themes.
-The app allows users to perform Basic arithmetic operations , Supports decimal numbers and Clear and intuitive interface.
+Tic-Tac-Toe:A simple, intuitive, and easy-to-use app is created using a Python framework for developing multitouch applications, and uix extension to Kivy and kivymd providing Material Design components & themes.
+The app allows two players to play the game choosing 'X' & 'O' as their representative and play 3X3 tic-tac-toe game and can rest the game after completition and in between the game.

 ## Features

-- Basic arithmetic operations: addition, subtraction, multiplication, division, power and percentage.
-- Supports decimal numbers and calculations.
+- allows two players to play the game
+- play 3X3 tic-tac-toe game
+- can rest the game after completition and in between the game
-- Clear and intuitive interface.
+- Clear and intuitive interface
 - Responsive design for various screen sizes
 - Built with Python and Kivy library for cross-platform compatibility